kylestokes/Groovy-iOS/README.md

 * Groovy uses the [Firebase Realtime Database](https://firebase.google.com/docs/database/) to store data locally and in the cloud.
 Firebase uses web sockets to make sure everything is in sync in realtime.
 When you or a friend make a change to a shared budget, everyone will see the updates instantly.
 It's pretty amazing.

 * Groovy uses the [Quotes REST API](https://quotes.rest) to get a daily inspirational quote to make sure you're staying motivated.

-## Run

-Download the project folder, open the `groovy.xcworkspace` file, select a simulator or physical device from Xcode, and run.
-Sign in with Google, Facebook, or email.

-If any issues arise, use the Terminal to go to the project folder where the `Podfile` is located and run `pod install`

 ___